singhkh/exl-forums-scout/README.md

 - **NEVER** hardcode credentials in the Python files
 - Use the `.env.template` as a reference for required environment variables
 - For CI/CD pipelines, use secret management features of your platform

+## Jenkins Deployment

+The project includes a Jenkinsfile for easy deployment to Jenkins.
+To deploy to Jenkins:

+1. Ensure your code is in a Git repository accessible by Jenkins.

+2. In Jenkins:
+   - Create a new Pipeline job
+   - Configure "Pipeline script from SCM" and select your Git repository
+   - Keep "Script Path" as "Jenkinsfile"

+3. The pipeline accepts these parameters:
+   - `START_DATE`: Date to start scraping from (format: YYYY-MM-DD, default: 2023-01-01)
+   - `MAX_PAGES`: Maximum number of pages to scrape (default: 20)

+4. Environment variables:
+   - Add all required environment variables from `.env.template` as parameters in Jenkins
+   - All variables starting with `AEM_` will be included in the .env file during execution

+5. Run the job:
+   - Click "Build with Parameters" to customize the run
+   - The pipeline will install dependencies, run the scraper, and archive the results